TownLake/blog-samrhea-legacy/content/post/boys-state.md

 Our city worked with a neighboring metro to try and pass a county-level resolution to rename the 3rd city in our area.
 We hated the 3rd city and the proposed name was pretty ugly.
 Adults vetoed this.
 Teenage boys will find any excuse to rally together and mock a rival.

 You share a dorm with another member of your city.
 My dorm mate and I could not figure out how to operate the trundle beds at Jester Dormitory, so we just yanked the mattresses onto the floor and crashed like that for a week.
-This embarrassed me because my parents met as RAs at Jester Dormitory and here I was, one generation later, sleeping on its floor because I was dumb.
+This embarrassed me because my parents met as RAs at Jester Dormitory (for college, not a mock government) and here I was, one generation later, sleeping on its floor because I was dumb.

 About 24 hours into the Boys State experience, I met Jack, someone who is still a dear friend of mine.
 Jack and I had a lot in common (we still do).
 Both pretty liberal, both pretty academic, and both not terribly interested in participating at a deeper level.